weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 We now extend the chain rule (Theorem 5.5) to the present situation.

-9.15 Theorem Suppose Eis an open set in R", f maps E into R", { is dzfferentiable at Xo € E, gc maps an open set containing f(E )into R*, and g is differentiable at f(Xo).
+9.15 Theorem Suppose Eis an open set in R", f maps E into R", { is dzfferentiable at Xo  \in  E, gc maps an open set containing f(E )into R*, and g is differentiable at f(Xo).
 Then the mapping F of E into R* dejined by

 F(x) = gf (x)